Caesar Salad for Two from Different Pointe of View

 Tips

-- Add grilled chicken or shrimp for a heartier meal.
+• Add grilled chicken or shrimp for added protein.

 Nutrition